Lesson Options:

 Some thoughts about group vs. private lessons..

 I am currently teaching small group classes at Mount Lebanon School through the Camerata New England Strings Program.
 Traditionally, private weekly violin lessons are considered essential to make the kind of progress that allows a student to fully develop as a musician and gain fluency, (to get to the really fun stages of being able to play a string instrument.)
-But because of limited time and resources, and my desire to get more kids starting to play at an early age, I am interested in making group classes more successful in taking the place of, rather than being just a supplement to, private lessons.
+But because of limited time and resources, and my desire to get more kids starting to play at an early age, I am interested in making group classes more successful.
+For those who thrive in groups and are inspired by learning with others, they could take the place of, rather than being just a supplement to, private lessons.
 Much of this success depends on how much support the student has at home to practice consistently and in the right way.

 These days, we have easy access to information through the internet, and can find well done how-to videos on youTube, etc. (I can help assess which ones are useful.)
 I believe that highly motivated students could do well in a group lesson, as long as their home practice is careful, supported by their parents, and they make use of all the resources and do as much guided self-teaching as possible.
 The group class becomes a place to work on performance skills and group collaboration, and to stay motivated to do the daily home practice.